Varicose eczema is a type of eczema that affects the legs. Like all types of eczema, the skin becomes red, flaky, scaly and itchy.

 Causes of varicose eczema

-Inside your veins there are one-way valves that open to let the blood through and then close to prevent it flowing backwards.
+Inside your veins there are valves that let the blood through in one direction and prevent it flowing backwards.

 It is not fully understood why the walls of the veins stretch and the valves weaken.
-Some people develop the condition for no obvious or apparent reason, although there are some risk factors, such as age or being pregnant (see below).
+Some people develop the condition for no obvious reason, although there are certain factors that increase the chances of this happening, including:

 Diagnosing varicose eczema